-The adverbs that most frequently are found in central position are those of frequency -eg always (sempre) and often (sovint)-, those of relative time -eg already (ja) and soon (aviat)- and those of affirmation, such as also (també) and certainly (certament).
+The adverbs most frequently found in central position are those of frequency - eg always (sempre) and often (sovint), those of relative time - eg already (ja) and soon (aviat) - and those of affirmation - eg also (també) and certainly (certament).

 6.2.
-Adverbs of Manner
+Adverbs of manner

-The most common adverbs of manner are those derived from adjectives by adding to them the suffix -ly.
+The most common adverbs of manner are those derived from adjectives by adding the suffix -ly.
 We have already studied these morphological changes in section Mo 6.